flyinggrizzly/claude-nix/readme.md

 > `forceClean` exists to work around this, by cleaning up all commands *before* the current ones are copied in, **but it
 > is not able to preserve any non-Nix-tracked commands**, so use it with caution, and create backups.

-A Nix flake that provides modules for configuring Claude Code in both home-manager and NixOS.
+A Nix flake that provides a home-manager module for configuring Claude Code.

 ## Features

 - Install the Claude Code CLI package (optional)
-- Configure command files in `~/.claude/commands/`
+- Configure command files in `~/.claude/commands/` by passing a directory and/or a list of individual files
 - Manage Claude memory in `~/.claude/CLAUDE.md`
 - Configure MCP servers in `~/.claude.json`
-- Support standalone home-manager and NixOS
+- Support for standalone home-manager
 - Follows the `-b <backup-ext>` flag

 ## Quick Start